flxw/flxw.github.io/_pages/cv.md

 I studied IT-Systems Engineering at the Hasso-Plattner-Institute (HPI) in Potsdam, Germany.
 After brief stints in consulting and product management, I am back in software engineering.
 Currently, I work as a Software Engineer at Celonis.
-You can also find me on <a href="https://www.linkedin.com/fe-lix-62" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>
+You can also find me on <a href="https://de.linkedin.com/in/felix-wolff" data-network="LinkedIn" data-proofer-ignore>LinkedIn.</a>

-Here is a short version of my CV.
+Here is a short version of my CV, peppered with keywords on technologies I used and duties I carried out during that time.

 ----

 **08/2020 - now - Software Engineer @ [Celonis SE](https://celonis.com)**\\
+*Java, Spring Boot, Microservices, Kubernetes, Docker, Angular, Typescript, ArgoCD, SSO, OIDC, SAML*\\
+Work in the core team exposes me to thinking about developer experience, and then carrying out enablements, all while working on core services on the platform using the technologies mentioned above.

 **10/2019 - 08/2020 - Product Manager @ [Celonis SE](https://celonis.com)**\\
+*Scrum, Refinements, Retrospectives, Enablements, Stakeholder Management, Roadmaps*\\
+After starting the first full-time job as a PM, I felt that I could deliver more value as a developer.
+Hence I switched roles, but stayed on the same team.

 **04/2018 - 09/2018 - Master's Project @ [HPI](https://hpi.de)**\\
+*React, SAP HANA, BPMN, Interviewing, Process Mapping* As part of my studies, we tried to streamline the flow of knowledge in tumor boards and assist it with tool that we protoyped.
+The bulk of work in this project arose from interviews at DKFZ and Charité and dissecting the discovered processes.

-**10/2016 - 07/2017 - Global Team Based Innovation**\\
+**10/2016 - 07/2017 - Global Team Based Innovation @ [HPI](https://hpi.de/uebernickel/teaching/global-team-based-innovation-gti-design-thinking.html)**\\
 **05/2016 - 07/2019 - Summer Trainee @ [A.T.
 Kearney](https://kearney.com)**\\
 **08/2015 - 03/2016 - Software Development Intern @ [SAP](https://sap.com)**